Lord Pretender: Career

-and in 1939 Lord Pretender placed third in the original "Calypso King" competition, an event he later won in 1957.
+and in 1939 he placed third in the original "Calypso King" competition, an event he later won in 1957 with his version of "Que Será, Será".
 The honour of being crowned calypso monarch was regarded by the islanders as the ultimate achievement for any calypsonian.

 Pretender's 1961 song "Never Ever Worry" is considered to be "one of the classic calypsos of all time".
 Fellow calypsonian David Rudder once remarked that: "Pretender talked about how there's always someone who has more worries than you.
 Pretender grew up in an era when calypsonians were not accepted as they are today, and it's this philosophy that got him through those hard times and made him last so long."
-In 1996 "Never Ever Worry" featured in the soundtrack for the U.S. road movie, Cadillac Ranch:
+In 1996, "Never Ever Worry" featured in the soundtrack for the U.S. road movie Cadillac Ranch:

-In 1972 Pretender received his first national award, the Trinidad & Tobago Public Service Medal of Merit Silver (for Calypso), from Governor-General Sir Solomon Hochoy.
-The next year he competed against Roaring Lion, Viper, the Great Unknown and Owl, in a calypso contest, after which Lord Pretender was honoured as king of extempo.
+In 1972, Pretender received his first national award, the Trinidad & Tobago Public Service Medal of Merit Silver (for Calypso), from Governor-General Sir Solomon Hochoy.
+The following year, he competed against Roaring Lion, Viper, the Great Unknown and Owl, in a calypso contest, after which Lord Pretender was honoured as king of extempo.

 Lord Pretender enjoyed a lengthy career in the music business and until the mid-1990s gave regular performances.
-In 1994 he received the prestigious Hummingbird medal, but despite frequent appearances on stage he did not make much money during his 72-year music career.
+In 1994, he received the prestigious Hummingbird medal, but despite frequent appearances on stage he did not make much money during his 72-year music career.
 In the mid-1990s, cancer of the larynx put an end to his singing career, and in later life the government provided him with rent-free accommodation at Port of Spain.
 A single man with no children, Lord Pretender was a big fan of horse racing, and could frequently be observed at Trinidad's Santa Rosa Park racecourse with his horse-owning friend Lord Kitchener.

 Pretender died at the age of 84, having been hospitalised for several months due to the throat cancer he had suffered for years.
 The general secretary of the Trinbago Unified Calypsonians' Organisation (TUCO) stated that: "Pretender was one of the legends of calypso," and that, "Trinidad has lost a cultural icon....His exploits and achievements will for a long time form part of our cultural legacy as well as our national history."